1

 How much do surveillance agent jobs pay per hour?

-As of Jun 11, 2026, the average hourly pay for surveillance agent in the United States is $21.00, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for surveillance agent in the United States is $21.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $16.35 and $23.32 per hour, depending on experience, location, and employer.

-What does a surveillance agent do?
+What is a surveillance agent?

-What are the main challenges a Surveillance Agent faces during a typical shift?
+What are the main challenges a surveillance agent faces during a typical shift?

 Surveillance Agents often encounter challenges such as maintaining high levels of concentration over long periods, accurately identifying suspicious behavior in real-time, and adapting quickly to evolving security threats.
 The role requires vigilance to monitor multiple camera feeds and effective communication with security and management teams to respond promptly to incidents.
 Balancing the need for thoroughness with the pressure of immediate decision-making is a key aspect of success in this environment.